bhisaac/5eFP/5eFP-SRD.md

 ## Reaction

-**_You discard your reaction to use certain game features, spells, and situations_.** A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else’s.
+**_Discard your reaction to use certain game features, spells, and situations_.** A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else’s.

 The opportunity attack is the most common type of reaction.